MrBeardcz/amp-dashboard-integration/README.md

-# enderbyte-amp-dashboard
+# AMP Dashboard Integration
-# just integration
+# 100% in PHP